 This image” Dawson Denim leather patch.
 Courtesy of Dawson Denim.

-The ‘Arcuate’ paved the way for denim brands to use this branding device to identify their jeans to consumers.
-View over 20 vintage images of pocket branding by Lee, Wrangler and Levi’s as well as contemporary brands such as Eat Dust and Kings of Indigo.
+The ‘Arcuate’ back pocket stitching design paved the way for denim companies to use this branding device to identify their jeans to consumers.
+View over 20 vintage images of pocket branding by Lee Jeans, Wrangler and Levi’s as well as contemporary brands such as Eat Dust and Kings of Indigo.

 This image: 1930s Casey Jones Big 8oz Sanforized Cone Deeptone Denim Work Dungaree.
 Detailing UFO Rivets, Arc-uate Stitch, Buckle Back Cinch Closure and 2 x1 Denim Courtesy of the Morrison Collection. by Joey Seawell www.joeyseawell.com